linsomniac/spotify_to_ytmusic/README.md

 Run: `s2yt_load_liked`

 It will go through your Spotify liked songs, and like them on YTMusic.
-It will display the song from spotify and then the song that it found on YTMusic that it is liking.
+It will display the song from Spotify and then the song that it found on YTMusic that it is liking.
 I've spot-checked my songs and it seems to be doing a good job of matching YTMusic songs with Spotify.
 So far I haven't seen a single failure across a couple thousand songs, but more esoteric titles it may have issues with.